-The Jensen also now allows you to stream bluetooth music which I did from my iPhone and MacBook.
+The Jensen also now allows you to stream bluetooth music which I often do from my iPhone and MacBook.
 It has a regular DVD player built-in (not Blu-ray) which we’ve never used as we prefer streaming shows that we’ve downloaded onto our iPad..
 Now, I’m not a persnickety audiophile, but I can and do appreciate the good clean sound.
 And in that regard the Jensen is a very middling performer.
 Great?
 No. Good enough for 95% of owners.
 Absolutely.

 The main TV in the front of the coach is a nice looking Insignia flat screen with very decent angular viewing.
 The only drawback is that it’s a 120-volt screen, but that’s not a big issue as it’s plugged into an inverter driven outlet so you can run it off of house batteries if you’re dry camping and don’t want to run your generator.

-One of our special changes was to have customer service to run an HDMI cable from the front cabinet, where my satellite box is located, back to the Jensen bedroom TV.
+One of our special changes was to have customer service to run an HDMI cable from the front cabinet, where my satellite box is located, back to the bedroom TV.
 In standard installations the high def signal coming from the satellite got turned into a lower def composite signal (less sharp, cropped picture).
-Having a cable pulled (next to impossible to run after the coach is built) allowed me to not only have hi-def satellite on both screens, but also hi-def video streaming from our Apple TV box.
+Having a cable pulled (next to impossible to run after the coach is built) allowed me to not only have hi-def satellite on both screens, but also hi-def video streaming from our iPad or Apple TV box.